 Inventory turnover formula

-What is the Inventory Turnover Formula?
+/What is the Inventory Turnover Formula?

 The inventory turnover formula measures the rate at which inventory is used over a measurement period.
 It can be used to see if a business has an excessive inventory investment in comparison to its sales, which can indicate either unexpectedly low sales or poor inventory planning.
-The following issues can impact the amount of inventory turnover:
+It is routinely used to benchmark the inventory holdings of a business against the holdings of competing businesses.

-• Seasonal build.
+Seasonal build.
 Inventory may be built up in advance of a seasonal selling season.

-• Obsolescence.
+Obsolescence.
 Some portion of the inventory may be out-of-date and so cannot be sold.

-• Cost accounting.
+Cost accounting.
 The inventory accounting method used, combined with changes in prices paid for inventory, can result in significant swings in the reported amount of inventory.

-• Flow method used.
+Flow method used.
 A pull system that only manufactures on demand requires much less inventory than a "push" system that manufactures based on estimated demand.

-• Purchasing practices.
+Purchasing practices.
 The purchasing manager may advocate purchasing in bulk to obtain volume purchase discounts.
 Doing so can substantially increase the investment in inventory.

 When there is a low rate of inventory turnover, this implies that a business may have a flawed purchasing system that bought too many goods, or that stocks were increased in anticipation of sales that did not occur.
 In both cases, there is a high risk of inventory aging, in which case it becomes obsolete and has little residual value.